tmpg/secws/lab500/lab500_database_vault.md

 (...)
 ````

-For the rest of the Lab, users will disable **Operations Control**.
+For the rest of the Lab, Participates will disable **Operations Control**.
 <br/>
 <br/>
 Please run the following script.